 Explore exhibitions online

 We have a regular programme of temporary exhibitions at the MERL, which are usually in-gallery installations by artists and researchers, or displays highlighting the breadth of the MERL and other University Special Collections.
-We have moved our current displays online, so you can visit Shoulder to the Wheel and Thinking Rationally (an exhibition created by 3rd Year Museum Studies students) alongside several existing online exhibitions that explore more of our collections in depth.
+We have created new online exhibitions recently, including Land Girls and Farm Toys and you can explore more many more online exhibitions that explore more of our collections in depth.

 Take part in online events